polterguy/polterguy.github.io/tutorials/sql-server/index.md

 If you create a file named _"docker-compose.yml"_ and save it to any directory on your machine with the above content, for then to run the following command in that _same directory_, this will start an SQL Server instance on your machine.
-Notice, this should work transparently on both Windows, Linux, and OS X.

 ```
 docker-compose up